 The scientists from Kuwait University and the Kuwait Oil Company adopted a newer approach by including many Hubbert production cycles, or bell-shaped curves showing the rise and fall of a non-recyclable resource.
 Earlier models typically assumed just one production cycle, despite the fact that most oil-producing nations have historically experienced more of a roller coaster ride in production.

 Such production cycles reflect the influence of new technological innovations in the oil industry, government regulations, economic conditions and political events.
-The factors include the discovery of new oil deposits, the recent economic recession and the rise of renewable energy.
+The factors include the discovery of , the recent economic recession and the rise of renewable energy.

 Take Mexico as just one example.
 The nation that has long represented a top oil exporter has experienced plummeting oil production and might even begin importing oil within the decade, the New York Times reports.
 Its troubles have arisen from a lack of technology to explore more inaccessible oil deposits, and a conundrum stemming from a 1938 law that banned foreign oil companies.

-Caltech physicist David Goodstein has argued for a practical approach that focuses on preparing for the end of oil, regardless of when it happens.
+Caltech physicist David Goodstein has argued for a practical approach that focuses on preparing for the , regardless of when it happens.
 He noted that the latest prediction seems to represent a serious, thoughtful estimate.

 "Of course there are large uncertainties in estimates of this kind, but this one is as good as any I've seen," Goodstein told LiveScience.